Sharknelius/User_Profiling_System/README.md

 # User Profiling System
+Created as a research project in collaboration with Dr. Denis Ulybyshev in Spring 2024.
 ## Three Folders:
 Each folder contains a main.py and two csv files.
 Recommened to run in VSCode using Python compiler.
 ## 1. Dataset_built